internetarchive/dweb-archive/docs/archive_architecture.md

 ## Major Components
-### Bootloader

-* It lives in dweb-archive/bootloader.html or an extension currently in dweb-ext but moving into the Wayback extension
-* Process:
-    * Canonicalizes the URL it was called from,
-    * uses name resolver in dweb-transports/naming.js to map into some addresses,
-    * retrieves some HTML
-    * and loads it into the browser.
-* TODO: incoporate some other URL patterns and to match IPFS's Companion extension and/or Mozilla's library

 ### Archive UI
 TODO-FAKEREACT this is significantly out of date
 * Core: lives in dweb-archive/archive.html which loads the rest of the UI from dweb-archive and functionality from dweb-transports